totemstech/instagram-node/README.md

 ## Errors

-When errors occur, you receive an error object with default properties, but we also add two things:
+When errors occur, you receive an error object with default properties, but we also add some other things:

-    err.statusCode; // Available when the error comes from Instagram API
+    // Available when the error comes from Instagram API err.code;                // code from Instagram
+    err.error_type;          // error type from Instagram
+    err.error_message;       // error message from Instagram

+    // If the error occurs while requesting the API err.status_code;         // the response status code
+    err.body;                // the received body

 and